NclRSE-Training/git-ultra-novice/_episodes/14-branching.md

 files are the same as our `main` branch.
 This will be true until some changes are committed to our new branch.

-Now lets make our python script.
+Now lets create a starter recipe called ClassicBruschetta.md.
-For simplicity sake, we will `touch` the script making an empty file but imagine we spent hours working on this python script for our analysis.
+For simplicity sake, we will `touch ClassicBruschetta.md` to create an empty file but imagine we spent hours working on this recipe.

 ~~~
-$ touch analysis.py
+$ touch ClassicBruschetta.py
 ~~~
 {: .bash}

-Now we can add and commit the script to our branch.
+Now we can add and commit the file to our branch.

 ~~~
 $ git add analysis.py
-$ git commit -m "Wrote and tested python analysis script"
+$ git commit -m "Wrote classic bruschetta recipe"
 ~~~
 {: .bash}

 ~~~
-[pythondev x792csa1] Wrote and tested python analysis script
+[starters x792csa1] Wrote classic bruschetta recipe
  1 file changed, 1 insertion(+)
- create mode 100644 analysis.py
+ create mode 100644 ClassicBruschetta.py
 ~~~
 {: .output}